kaslusimoes/MSc-Thesis/source/27_entropicdynamics.md

 ## Entropic Dynamics {#sec:entropicdynamics}

-Here I will describe the idea of Entropic Dynamics
+Here I will describe the idea of Entropic Dynamics, this work has been presented in many places.
+See, e.g. [@Alves2015]

 Well, at least entropic dynamics of societies!
 Others have done this, such as [see @Alves2016; @Ipek2018]